bpftrace/bpftrace/tests/README.md

 * `PROG`: Run the provided bpftrace program.
 This directive is preferred over `RUN` unless you must pass flags or create a shell pipeline.
 This XOR the `RUN` field is required
 * `EXPECT`: The expected output.
 Python regular expressions are supported.
-This field is required.
+   One of EXPECT, EXPECT_FILE or EXPECT_JSON is required.
+* `EXPECT_FILE`: A file containing the expected output, matched as plain text after stripping initial and final empty lines
+* `EXPECT_JSON`: A json file containing the expected output, matched after converting the output and the file to a dict (thus ignoring field order).
 * `TIMEOUT`: The timeout for the testcase (in seconds).
 This field is required.
 * `BEFORE`: Run the command in a shell before running bpftrace.
 The command will be terminated after testcase is over.
 Can be used multiple times,